ibombonato/coursera-getdata-project/CodeBook.md

 "Activity" - Shows the activity that the subject was performing: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 "Subject" - The volunteer of the measurements

-The other variables, are almost self descriptive, and __their values in this tidy dataset are the mean of all the observations in the raw dataset, grouped by Activity and Subject.__
+The other variables, are almost self descriptive, and __their values in this tidy dataset are the mean of the observations, grouped by Activity and Subject.__

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals Accelerometer-XYZ and Gyroscope-XYZ.
 These time domain signals (prefix 'Time') were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (TimeBodyAccelerometer-XYZ and TimeGravityAccelerometer-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (TimeBodyAccelerometerJerk-XYZ and TimeBodyGyroscopeJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (TimeBodyAccelerometerMag, ...).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing FrequencyBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing FrequencyBodyAcc-XYZ, FrequencyBodyAccJerk-XYZ, FrequencyBodyGyro-XYZ, FrequencyBodyAccJerkMag, FrequencyBodyGyroMag, FrequencyBodyGyroJerkMag.

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.